Running A Local Network

 1. Ensure you have the Endless CLI installed.

-2. Ensure you have installed.
+2. Ensure you have Docker installed.

 1. This is exclusively needed for making a production-like environment by running the Indexer API.
 Many downstream tools such as the Endless SDK depend on the Indexer API.